sw08/sw08/README.md

 # yswysw
-- A Korean high school student usually known as `yswysw`.
+- A Korean high school student usually called `yswysw`.
 - Mainly using python and js (and a little bit of c#/c), and planning to learn java, c++.
-- Personally like mathematics, engineering and motorsport.
 - Interested in backend programming.
+- Aviation and racing simmer.
 - yswysw0518@gmail.com

 #### My Top Language